Wikia/sroka/sroka/api/google_ad_manager/README.md

 * string `query` - obligatory (does not require WHERE clause)
-* list `dimensions` - obligatory IMPORTANT: roleName is readonly attribute
+* list `dimensions` - obligatory IMPORTANT: roleName is a readonly attribute
 * int `network_code` - default value taken from config.ini file.
 If the same service account has access to more than one network, the default value can be overwritten with this argument.

 #### Returns